Rumple Minze

-Rumple Minze was rated a 95 (out of a possible 100) by the Beverage Tasting Institute.
 The United States is the top market for this product.
 The success of their peppermint schnapps has led Rumple Minze to release two new flavors which include a berry-flavored liqueur and a lime-flavored liqueur.
 The two new flavors are also 100 proof.

 Although Rumple Minze gives the impression of being a drink produced in Germany or popular in Germany, it is largely unknown in Germany.
 Mint liqueurs are indeed produced and consumed in Germany.
 However, local brands such as Berliner Luft and Nordbrand Nordhausen are largely unknown outside of Germany.
 The name is an artificial portmanteau word consisting of "rumple", which is reminiscent of the German word "Rumpeln" (to make a dull, rumbling sound), and "Minze", the German spelling of mint.

 The logo on the front of the bottle is of a double-headed golden eagle, reminiscent of the German national coat of arms (although the coat of arms eagle is single-headed).